River of Grass: Themes and conception

 Reichardt grew up in the part of Florida the film depicts.
 She has described the film as "[a] road movie without the road, a love story without the love, and a crime story without the crime."
 Her subsequent films, such as Wendy and Lucy and Meek's Cutoff, involve similar themes, of people trying to leave a place but frustrated by their lack of resources.
 Of that theme, Reichardt said, "I guess it's just a good setup for different kinds of searching: question-asking, looking for the next place to go, what are you looking for, what are you leaving.
 All those things are good for grounding it in getting from point A to point B."

 Festivals and theatrical release

 River of Grass debuted in competition at the Sundance Film Festival in January 1994, and then played at the Berlin International Film Festival in February 1994.
 Its theatrical debut was in New York City at The Public Theater on August 4, 1995, which was followed by a limited release in the U.S. on October 13, 1995.
 It was shown at the Buenos Aires International Festival of Independent Cinema on March 30, 2009.

 Re-release

 In January 2015, distributor Oscilloscope Laboratories launched a Kickstarter in order to digitally restore the film.
-In December of that year the Sundance Film Festival announced that they would be showing a special screening of the film at the 2016 Sundance Film Festival.
+In December, the Sundance Film Festival announced that they would be showing a special screening of the film at the 2016 Sundance Film Festival.
 A limited theatrical re-release was planned for March 2016.